 10.31.3.1 Overview

-Two different ranging modes are defined: interval-based mode and block-based mode.
+Three different ranging modes are defined: interval-based mode, block-based mode and hyper block mode.

 The key difference between block-based mode and interval-based mode is that the mean time between successive ranging rounds in block-based mode is assumed to be constant (i.e., using a time structure with

 uniform spacing), while interval-based mode adopts a time structure with adaptive spacing, and the time between successive ranging rounds may vary dynamically.
+The hyper block mode is described in 10.32.3.5.
 The next higher layer of the controller selects the mode and the corresponding time structure.
+A device shall operate in only one ranging mode at a time.
 This selection may be achieved by an out-of-band mechanism or in-band using the Time Structure Indicator in the ARC IE as described in 10.31.9.1.

 9.2.12 Outgoing frame security procedure for Compact frames